pawandubey/troml/README.md

 ## Contributing

+Please note that this is a side project.
+That means that I can and will only dedicate time to it when I have the will to.
+I guarantee no SLOs for support, looking at issues or merging PRs.
+I will pay attention to security vulnerabilities where necessary.
+Please bear this in mind when evaluating this gem for production use.

-Bug reports and pull requests are welcome on GitHub at https://github.com/pawandubey/troml.
+That being said, bug reports and pull requests are welcome on GitHub at https://github.com/pawandubey/troml.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/pawandubey/troml/blob/master/CODE_OF_CONDUCT.md).

 ## License